 This needs no mentioning but the construction of the kayak is important.
 Most of the budget rigid kayaks are made up of plastic.
 However, different kayak companies use different techniques and some reinforce the construction with some other materials to make them more durable.

 These budget kayaks use high-density polyethylene for their construction and they can be roto-molded or blow-molded.
 Both of these methods have their supporters and I do not really see major differences, so you can go with either of them.

 Fishing is a sport where we need tools and we need quite a lot of trickery to catch fish.
 So, we should preferably look for a kayak that is built for fishing.

-As said earlier, a fishing kayak can come accessorized with rod holders, GPS receiver, storage for fishing gear, anchor, mounts for fishfinders, and even live-bait containers.
+As said earlier, a fishing kayak can come accessorized with rod holders, GPS receivers, storage for fishing gear, anchors, mounts for fishfinders, and even live-bait containers.
 However, at the price we are at $700, the best you can hope for are rod holders, gear mounts, and dry storage compartments.
 Open cut-outs for stashing your fishing and camping gear are also common in budget fishing kayaks.

 However, a kayak can have a lot of these things but still of no use and that is because of the quality of these accessories.
 Therefore, always look for quality accessories because you can always customize your kayak.

 Seats are important in fishing kayaks because they let you spend time comfortably.
 However, this is an area that is usually compromised in budget kayaks.
 Nonetheless, if you look hard enough, there are budget options that have very good seats.